anee127/Milestone-Project-3/TESTING.md

 - Form should not submit if left empty.
 - Form validation on input fields and display message for empty or incorrect fields.
 - Button to add recipe directs to profile and displays recipe.
+- A flash message appears confirming a new recipe has been added.
 - Cancel button directs user back to the profile page.
 - Form appears on mobile and tablet devices, displayed well and easy to read.